 Video demonstrates the RPA Category of Intelligent Document Processing.

 Intelligent Document Processing is all about extracting key bits or snippets of information from documents.
-These office processes are similar to Copy and Passte type RPA automations, but the difference being that we are dealing with unstructured text, rather than set field label and value pairs.
+These office processes are similar to Copy-and-Paste type RPA automations, but the difference being that they are dealing with unstructured text, rather than set field label and value pairs.
 In other words, the office worker is presented with a document and must extract the relevant details from it, regardless of the way it’s written.

-This demo is divided into 2 parts.
-The first part demonstrates the actual RPA robot, automating the process of extracting key dates, and deadlines from a legal letter from the Courts.
+This demo is divided into two parts.
+The first part demonstrates the actual RPA robot, automating the process of extracting key dates, and deadlines from a legal letter from the courts.
 The second part, gives more detail behind the automation, using a flowchart to describe the steps the RPA robot executed.
 Lastly, we’ll give a summary of the key points.

-Examples of the office processes which could be automated using similiar techniques and this RPA category include:
+Examples of the office processes which could be automated using similar techniques, and Intelligent Document Processing include: